JustalK/Lj/readMe.md

 ## Reducing the loading time

+ - Using html-minimizer, cssnano and uglifyjs for building a concatened, minimized, clean production version (HTML, CSS & JS)
  - I'm using AJAX for loading the HQ images of the website when needed.
 I'm use the LQIP technique.
 I load a small file of the image with progressive optimization and then I use at the same place the HQ image once it loaded.
 I have also done that on the 3D parts, look the waterfall of the network, you will understand.
  - I'm use AJAX also for loading the global CSS.
 I mean that I load only the necessaries css rules at the fold.
 And I load the next rules once the users is starting scrolling.
  - I'm also using the Goodle loading API for avoiding the FOUT and FOIT when you arrive for the first time on the website.
 I'm using it in two differents parts, I first load the only necessaries FONT and once they have been loaded properly I load the others.